Association of College and Research Libraries

 Outside of work, Margot enjoys running, sampling IPAs, volunteering at her kids’ school, cooking, and going to book club.
 Her newest hobby is obedience training for her family’s 100-pound “puppy."

-David Connolly is Editorial Assistant and Classified Ads Coordinator at ACRL where he manages ALA JobLIST, the online career site ACRL operates jointly with American Libraries and ALA’s Office of Human Resources Development and Recruitment.
-He also tracks manuscript submissions and supports the Editor-in-Chief with other administrative tasks for C&RL News, as well as producing an ACRL Briefing Book for the Board of Directors, Budget & Finance Committee, and staff.
+David Connolly is Recruitment Ad Sales Manager and Editorial Assistant at ACRL where he manages ALA JobLIST, the online career site ACRL operates jointly with American Libraries and ALA’s Office of Human Resources Development and Recruitment.
+He also tracks manuscript submissions and supports the Editor-in-Chief with other administrative tasks for C&RL News, as well as producing an annual ACRL Briefing Book for the Board of Directors, Budget & Finance Committee, and staff.

 Before returning to college to study political science and economics at the University of Colorado at Colorado Springs, David spent one holiday season too many in the ‘90s as manager of a music store in the Kansas City area, where he frequently demonstrated reference interview and listener advisory skills without realizing that’s what they were.